-If you are facing deportation (removal) from the United States, either prior to or while in immigration court proceedings, you might have an opportunity to argue that you should not be deported.
-If that is unsuccessful, you can ask the judge to leave the country on your own, without receiving an order of deportation on your immigration record.
+If you are a foreign national facing deportation (removal) from the United States, either prior to or while in immigration court proceedings, you might have an opportunity to defend yourself and argue that you should not be deported.
+If that won't work, however, you can ask the immigration judge for the chance to leave the country on your own, without receiving an order of deportation on your immigration record.
 This type of request is known as "voluntary departure."
 This article will discuss who can request voluntary departure, and whether your request is likely to be granted.

-The key thing to understand about your eligibility for voluntary departure is that it depends on when you make the request, either:
+The key thing to understand about your eligibility for voluntary departure is that it depends in part on when you make the request, either: